Ayanna Pressley

 Ayanna Soyini Pressley (born February 3, 1974) is an American politician who has served as the U.S. representative for Massachusetts's 7th congressional district since 2019.
-This district includes the northern three quarters of Boston, most of Cambridge, parts of Milton, as well as all of Chelsea, Everett, Randolph, and Somerville.
-Before serving in the United States House of Representatives, Pressley served as an at-large member of the Boston City Council from 2010 through 2019.
-She was elected to the United States House of Representatives in 2018 after she defeated the ten-term incumbent Mike Capuano in the Democratic primary election for Massachusetts' 7th congressional district and ran unopposed in the general election.
+This district, which was once represented by President John F. Kennedy and House Speaker Tip O'Neill, includes the northern three quarters of Boston, most of Cambridge, parts of Milton, as well as all of Chelsea, Everett, Randolph, and Somerville.

+Pressley served as an at-large member of the Boston City Council from 2010 through 2019.
+She was elected to the United States House of Representatives in 2018 after she defeated the ten-term incumbent Mike Capuano in the Democratic primary election for Massachusetts's 7th congressional district and ran unopposed in the general election.
 Pressley was the first black woman elected to the Boston City Council and the first black woman elected to Congress from Massachusetts.
-Pressley is a member of "The Squad", a group of left-wing progressive congress members.
+Pressley is a member of "The Squad", an informal group of progressive Congress members.

 Early life and education

 Pressley was born in Cincinnati, Ohio, and raised in Chicago, Illinois.
+Her father, Martin Terrell, struggled with addiction and was incarcerated throughout Pressley's childhood, but eventually earned multiple degrees and taught at the college level.
 Her mother, Sandra Pressley (née Echols), worked multiple jobs to support the family and also worked as a community organizer for the Chicago Urban League advocating for tenants' rights.
-Her father, Martin Terrell, struggled with addiction and was incarcerated throughout Pressley's childhood, but eventually earned multiple degrees and taught at the college level.
 The marriage ended in divorce.

 Pressley grew up on the north side of Chicago and attended Francis W. Parker School, where she was a cheerleader, did modeling and voice-over work, appeared in Planned Parenthood bus advertisements, and was a competitive debater.
 During her senior year of high school, she was voted the "most likely to be mayor of Chicago" and was the commencement speaker for her class.

 Pressley's mother later moved to Brooklyn, where she worked as an executive assistant and remarried.
 When Pressley was elected to the Boston City Council, her mother would often attend the public meetings, wearing a hat that said "Mama Pressley".

 From 1992 to 1994, Pressley attended the College of General Studies at Boston University, before leaving school to take a full-time job at the Boston Marriott Copley Place to support her mother, who had lost her job.
 She took further courses at Boston University Metropolitan College.

+Pressley has publicly recounted having been a survivor of a "near decade of childhood sexual abuse".
+She has also publicly recounted surviving a sexual assault on the campus of Boston University while a student there.